Anylsite/anyl-wallet/README.md

 Any IoT device flashing the embedded wallet can safely connect to a given blockchain, do transactions and interact with smart contracts.

-Future improvements in the pipeline: support for Trusted Execution Environment, FreeRTOS support, ESP32 support and more.

 ## Contributing

 Have a look at our [contribution guidelines](https://github.com/AnyLedger/anyledger-wallet/blob/master/CONTRIBUTING.md).